 This is an important condition to aware of, as UTI’s can pose a risk of furthering the severity of chronic renal failure.
 It is always best to treat at the first sign of urinary tract infections before they have a chance at travelling to the kidneys.
 And although UTIs do not commonly find their way to the kidneys, it always best to err on the safe side.
 I recommend following natural treatments first, as anti-biotics can cause chronic renal failure in some individuals.
 Thankfully I have a written an article detailing the best methods to eliminate urinary tract infections naturally, check it out here.

 V is for Vitamin D

-Like many nutrients in kidney disease, vitamin D is an important vitamin that needs to be routinely assessed to ensure lasting health, and protect you for any complications.
+Like many nutrients in kidney disease, vitamin D is an important vitamin that needs to be routinely assessed to ensure lasting health, and protect you from any complications.